USCIS Biometrics Appointment Guide | Next Steps

-What Is The USCIS Biometrics Appointment In 2023?
+What Is The USCIS Biometrics Appointment?

-By going through the biometrics process, you should note that you grant the USCIS, the FBI, and any other government department permission to perform a background check on you.
+By going through the biometrics process, you should note that you grant the USCIS, the FBI, and any other government department permission to perform a thorough background check on you.

-USCIS Applications That Require A Biometrics Appointment
+USCIS Forms That Require A Biometrics Appointment

 USCIS Biometrics Appointment table of things to remember after receiving ASC appointment notice in 2023

-What To Bring To Biometrics Appointment?
+What To Bring To a Biometrics Appointment?

 First, you need to bring a photo ID to confirm your identity.
 To avoid unnecessary USCIS biometrics appointment delays, you should bring one of the following:

-• Passport;
+• Passport

-• National photo ID (issued by your home country);
+• National photo ID (issued by your home country)

-• Green card;
+• Green card

-• State-issued ID;
+• State-issued ID

-• Driver’s license; or
+• Driver’s license

-• Military ID.
+• Military ID

 Under no circumstances should you bring your cell phone, video or photo cameras, or weapons to your appointment.